Bits and Bytes: Series format

 The first series featured an unusual presentation format whereby Luba Goy as the instructor would address Billy Van through a remote video link.
 The video link would appear to Luba who was seated in an office on a projection screen in front of her.
 She was then able to direct Billy, who appeared on a soundstage with various desktop computer setups of the era.
-Popular systems emphasized included the Atari 800, Commodore PET, Tandy TRS-80, and Apple II.
+Popular systems emphasized included the Atari 800, PET, TRS-80, and Apple II.
 Each episode also included short animated vignettes to explain key concepts, as well as videotaped segments on various developments in computing.

 In 1983 TVOntario included the show's episodes as part of a correspondence course.
 The original broadcasts on TVOntario also had a companion series, The Academy, that was scheduled immediately afterward in which Bits and Bytes technology consultant, Jim Butterfield, appeared as co-host to further elaborate on the concepts introduced in the main series.

 Bits and Bytes 2

 In the second Bits and Bytes series, produced almost a decade later, Billy Van assumed the role of instructor and taught a new female student.
 The new series focused primarily on IBM PC compatibles (i.e. Intel-based 286 or 386 computers) running DOS and early versions of Windows, as well as the newer and updated technologies of that era.
 For that series, a selection of the original's animated spots are reaired to illustrate fundamental computer technology principles along with a number of new spots to cover newly emerged concepts of computer technology such as advances in computer graphics and data management.

-Although the possibility of a Bits and Bytes 3 was suggested at the end of the second series, TVOntario eventually elected instead to rebroadcast the Knowledge Network computer series, Dotto's Data Cafe, as a more economical and extensive production on the same subject.
+Although the possibility of a Bits and Bytes 3 was suggested at the end of the second series, TVOntario eventually elected instead to co-produce and rebroadcast the British Columbia Knowledge Network computer series, Dotto's Data Cafe, as a more economical and extensive production on the same subject.